mehrankmlf/PassGuard/README.md

 # PassGuard

 The `PassGuard` provides visual feedback to help users create stronger passwords by identifying common mistakes.
-We developed our own algorithms to gauge password strength since there is no official rating system available.
+I developed our own 16 algorithms and a scoring mechanism to gauge password strength since there is no official rating system available.

+`The `PassGuard` runs on the user device as a framework and does not store or send user password over the network.`

 # Requirements